tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Any endpoint receiving any certificate signed using any signature algorithm using an MD5 hash MUST send a "bad_certificate" alert message and close the connection.
 SHA-1 is deprecated and therefore NOT RECOMMENDED.
-Endpoints that reject certification paths due to use of a deprecated hash MUST send a fatal "bad_certificate" alert message before closing the connection.
 All endpoints are RECOMMENDED to transition to SHA-256 or better as soon as possible to maintain interoperability with implementations currently in the process of phasing out SHA-1 support.